 Before you perform this task, verify that you have already designed, developed and assembled an application with all the relevant security configurations.
-For more information on these tasks refer to the Developing secured applications and Assembling secured applications articles.
+For more information on these tasks refer to the "Developing secured applications" on page 38 and "Assembling secured applications" on page 110 articles.
 In this context, deploying and installing an application are considered the same task.